FazalElahi1/RAG_travel_guide/README.md

 1. 📥 User asks a travel-related question
 2. 🔍 Query is converted into embeddings
 3. 📚 Relevant documents are retrieved from vector store
+4. 🔺 Query Expansion of the prompted query
-4. 🧠 LLM generates response using retrieved context
+5. 🧠 LLM generates response using retrieved context
-5. 💬 Final answer is displayed to user
+6. 💬 Final answer is displayed to user

 ---